AlexWaygood/typeshed-stats/examples/example.md

 ### Stubtest settings in CI: *skipped*

-Stubtest is skipped in CI for this package.
+Stubtest is skipped in typeshed's CI for this package.

 ### Pyright settings in CI: *entirely excluded*

-All files are excluded from the pyright check in CI.
+All files in this stubs package are excluded from the pyright check in typeshed's CI.

 ### Statistics on the annotations in typeshed's stubs for `cryptography`